Spirit Daily Blog

 A good Confession is:

 Concise.
 Confession with few words, just the words needed to say humbly what we have done or have failed to do, without any unnecessary elaboration or adornment.
+Before Confession, be in a real mood of humility.
+No need to go on and on.
+Be honest but not loquacious.

 Concrete.
 Confession without digression, without generalities.
 The penitent should humbly indicate his/her situation and also the time elapsed since the last Confession and the difficulties he/she finds in leading a Christian life.
 He/she declares his/her sins and the surrounding circumstances that have a bearing on the sins so that the confessor may judge in the Person of Christ; absolve in the Person of Christ; and heal in the Person of Christ.

 Clear.
 A Confession where we make ourselves understood declaring the precise nature of the sin, manifesting our sinfulness with the necessary modesty and delicacy.
+Ask the Holy Spirit to clear your mind.
+Be with Saint Joseph this month.
+But most of all, Jesus.

 Complete.
 Confession should be integral, without leaving anything out through a false sense of shame so as not to appear bad in the eyes of the priest hearing the confession.
 All mortal sins must be confessed by number and kind.
+But again: don’t use too many words.
+The priest is not a psychiatrist.
+The Holy Spirit should flow through you (and the confessor).

 Another lesson is with the letter “F.”

-Over and over, we find, whether in Catholic writing or in supernatural reports, the tremendous importance of the first F:
+Over and over, whether in Catholic writing or in supernatural reports, we find the tremendous importance of the first “F”:

 FORGIVENESS.